 HOW DO WE MAKE SURE THESE FOUR PRODUCTS ARE NET ZERO FOOD?

 We made a list of the 21 raw ingredients we use in these four new products.
-Then a team of tutors and students at Westminster University helped us to research the total embedded CO2e of each of them until leaving our premises.
+Then a team of tutors and students at Westminster University helped us to research the total embedded CO2e of each of them until they leave our premises.

 As we were already aware of the Scope 1 and 2, they evaluated the Scope 3.
 This way we were finally able to calculate the total amount of embedded carbon both direct and indirect.

 We took these numbers and talked to Rainforest Saver, an organization dedicated to promote environmentally-friendly farming techniques amongst Sub-Saharan Africa and Central and South America farmers.
-Cutting and burning plants, also known as slash-and-burn agriculture, is a widely used method to clear the land to cultivate food, but it causes a huge damage to the environment.
-Rainforest Saver promotes an alternative farming technique consisting on planting a tree called Inga, which has been proved to maintain soil fertility and good harvests without destroying the forest.
+Cutting and burning plants, also known as slash-and-burn agriculture, is a widely used method to clear the land to cultivate food, but it causes huge damage to the environment.
+Rainforest Saver promotes an alternative farming technique consisting on planting a tree called Inga, which has been proved to maintain soil fertility and good harvests without destroying the forest as it sequesters nitrogen.

 We donate money to Rainforest Saver to promote the Inga alley cropping in those areas so they can help farmers to learn how to plant these trees.
-By doing this we do not only prevent the forest to be destroyed but also to compensate our carbon emissions as each Inga tree capture an average amount of CO2e during its life.
+By doing this we do not only prevent the forest from being destroyed but also to offset our carbon emissions, as each Inga tree will capture an average of 1,250 of CO2 during its life.

 By comparing our embedded CO2e with the average quantity absorbed by each tree, we can offset all carbon emissions we have generated along the manufacturing process.
 This way we take back from the atmosphere, all gases we have released before to produce the cereals you have in front of you.